Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Velasquez left the reception shortly after 2 a.m., and got a call 20 minutes later about the attack.
 He returned to the site of the reception to find the street swarming with police.

-The remaining wedding guests had apparently confronted the Ramirez brothers and demanded they leave, according to Velasquez.
+The remaining wedding guests had apparently confronted the Castaneda brothers and demanded they leave, according to Velasquez.
 They complied, but later returned with a baseball bat after most of the guests had already left.

 At one point, the groom’s brother-in-law, Juan Bustamente, jumped the backyard fence in pursuit of the wedding crashers, according to Velasquez.
 Bustamente was then allegedly smacked in the head with a bat.

 “He was bleeding from his head — he didn’t know where he was,” Velasquez said.

 Melgoza tailed his friend into the “pitch black” alley, and what happened next is a mystery, Velasquez said.
 It’s also unclear how the groom wound up in the yard of a house down the street.